rbind/asimumba.web/content/page/about.md

 **Community endeavours**
 ***

 To support Data Science and analytics growth in Zambia, I started a blog [ZedR](http://zedr.rbind.io/).
 Anyone is free to join and contribute content.
-Going forward, I hope to build a team of data science enthusiasts with future pans to host meetups and data science hackathons.
+Going forward, I hope to build a team of data science enthusiasts with future plans to host meetups and data science hackathons.

 **Courses completed:**
 ***